mattermost/docs/source/integrate/jira-interoperability.rst

 3. Select **Create a WebHook** to create a new webhook.
 Enter a **Name** for the webhook, and add the Jira webhook URL ``https://MATTERMOST-SITE-URL/plugins/jira/webhook?secret=MATTERMOST-WEBHOOK-SECRET&team=MATTERMOST-TEAM-URL&channel=MATTERMOST-CHANNEL-URL`` (for Jira 2.1) as the URL.

-- Replace ``MATTERMOST-TEAM-URL`` and ``MATTERMOST-CHANNEL-URL`` with the Mattermost team URL and channel URL you want the Jira events to post to using lowercase characters.
+- Replace ``MATTERMOST-TEAM-URL`` and ``MATTERMOST-CHANNEL-URL`` with the Mattermost team URL and channel URL you want the Jira events to post to, using lowercase characters.
 - Replace ``MATTERMOST-SITE-URL`` with the site URL of your Mattermost instance.
 - Replace ``MATTERMOST-WEBHOOK-SECRET`` with the secret generated in Mattermost by going to **System Console > Plugins > Jira**.